SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequent-tier-monitors.md

 ## Alert Response Page

-The Alert page is where you can view granular details about an individual alert.
+The Alert Response page is where you can view granular details about an individual alert.
 [Learn more](/docs/alerts/monitors/alert-response/#alert-page).